HC200ok/vue3-easy-data-table-documentation/docs/features/dense.md

 # Dense
-Pass `dense` prop to provide an alternate dense style.
+Use `dense` prop to provide an alternate dense style.

 ## Example